 b) Figure 1a indicate 45 min 65°C hot-phenol!!!
 It seems to me to be an excessive time.
 The hot-procedure is also not described in the protocol.

-This is the time we, in our lab, found to be the optimum for the very large cell pellets produced by the sampling process.
+This is the time we, in our lab, found to be optimal for the very large cell pellets produced by the sampling process.
 A reference for the hot phenol protocol was provided in the main text, but was awkwardly sited.
 This has been moved to a more logical location

 7) In several instance the Chemical name is given before its concentration (xx 0.1M) instead of the conventional notation: concentration followed by the chemical name (0.1 M xx).